tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 TidesDB features a configurable LRU (Least Recently Used) cache for open file handles to limit system resources while maintaining performance.

 :::note[How It Works]
-- Caches open file descriptors for SSTables to avoid repeated open/close operations
-- Uses LRU eviction policy - least recently used files are closed when cache is full
-- Configurable per column family via `max_open_file_handles` setting
-- Set to `0` to disable caching (files opened/closed on each access)
-- Default: 1024 open file handles
+The cache stores open file descriptors for SSTables to avoid repeated open/close operations.
+It uses an LRU eviction policy where least recently used files are closed when the cache is full.
+The cache is configurable per column family via the `max_open_file_handles` setting, and can be disabled by setting it to `0` (files opened/closed on each access).
+The default is 1024 open file handles.
 :::

 **Configuration Example**